gankLei-X/GraphMSI/README.md

 # Quickly start

 ## Input
 The input consists of preprocessed MSI data with a two-dimensional shape of [XY, P], where X and Y represent the pixel numbers of the horizontal and vertical coordinates of the MSI data, respectively, and P represents the number of ions.
-Especially, the scribble-interactive mode accepts an additional data with the same two-dimensional shape [XY, P], which contains biological context about the sample.
+Especially, the scribble-interactive mode accepts an additional data with the same two-dimensional shape [XY, 1], which contains biological context about the sample.
 The knowledge-transfer mode accepts another dataset with a two-dimensional shape of [M*N, P], where M and N represent the pixel numbers of the horizontal and vertical coordinates of the testing data.

 ## Run GraphMSI model